jalajthanaki/Real_time_object_detection_with_YOLO/README.md

 If you'd like to load a `.pb` and `.meta` file when using `return_predict()` you can set the `"pbLoad"` and `"metaLoad"` options in place of the `"model"` and `"load"` options you would normally set.

 That's all.

+## Credits
+Credits for this code go to https://github.com/thtrieu.
+I've merely created a wrapper to get people started.